kubernetes/community/contributors/design-proposals/admission_control_resource_quota.md

 | Y | C2 | 2 | 2 | Guaranteed | 2 |
 | Z | C3 | 1 | 3 | Burstable | 1 |

-It is possible that the pods may consume 9 cpu over a given time period depending on the nodes available cpu that held pod X and Z, but since we scheduled X and Z relative to the request, we only track the requesting value against their allocated quota.
-If one wants to restrict the ratio between the request and limit, it is encouraged that the user define a **LimitRange** with **LimitRequestRatio** to control burst out behavior.
+It is possible that the pods may consume 9 cpus over a given time period depending on the nodes available cpu that held pod X and Z, but since we scheduled X and Z relative to the request, we only track the requesting value against their allocated quota.
+If one wants to restrict the ratio between the request and limit, it is encouraged that the user defines a **LimitRange** with **LimitRequestRatio** to control burst out behavior.
 This would in effect, let an administrator keep the difference between request and limit more in line with tracked usage if desired.